-You can find paintball masks ranging from under 25$ to over 200$ (majority being in between that range) available in nearby retail stores and online platforms like Amazon.
+You can find paintball masks ranging from under 25$ to over 200$ (the majority being in between that range) available in nearby retail stores and online platforms like Amazon.

 How do you keep your paintball mask from fogging up?

-Masks fogging up is a common occurrence.
-A simple solution would be getting a mask fan but it is most effective in warmer outings e.g., during the summer and fall, but in colder conditions it is still a problem.
-To curb this be sure to get a nice thermal-mask as well as a reliable anti-fog lens cleaner to help you in your game this winter.
+Masks fogging up are a common occurrence.
+A simple solution would be getting a mask fan, but it is most effective in warmer outings, e.g., during the summer and fall, but in colder conditions, it is still a problem.
+To curb this, get a nice thermal mask and a reliable anti-fog lens cleaner to help you in your game this winter.

 Can you wear glasses under paintball masks?

 You definitely can wear glasses under a paintball mask, depending on your mask and spectacles design in relation to your facial structure.
 The only problem that may arise is even though they fit, fogging may occur, causing you to have a harder time navigating and looking down sites to make your shot.

 The standard material used in making paintball masks is solid plastic for the overall body/frame of the mask.
 The visor is usually made from polycarbonate material, which is sturdy and will not shatter.

 If you are still looking for more information on some of the paintball masks we recommended, along with a few others, Howcast released a great video giving a quick rundown on picking a great mask that works for you and your playstyle.

 Let us know what you think!